 The Committee also administers the Company's pension plan, 401(k) & ESOP plan, the directors' and officers' stock option plans, the deferred and performance share stock plans as well as the 2008 Omnibus Incentive Plan (the "Omnibus Plan").
 Pursuant to the terms of the Company's Omnibus Plan, the Committee may delegate its authority to grant awards to non-executive officers under such plan to a member of the Board and the Committee has granted such authority, within certain defined limits, to Mr. Dietrich.
-A charter that reflects these responsibilities and delegated authority, which the Committee and the Board periodically review and revise, governs the Committee.
-A copy of the charter appears on the Company's website at www.nbtbancorp.com/bncp/corporategov.html.
+A charter that reflects these responsibilities and delegated authority, which the Committee and the Board periodically review and revise, Committee. copy charter Company's governs the A of the appears on the www.nbtbancorp.com/bncp/corporategov.html.
 The Committee met five times in 2009.